Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe Geforce GTX 680 should in theory perform a lot faster than the Radeon HD 3870 X2 1GB overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the Geforce GTX 680 should in theory be quite a bit superior to the Radeon HD 3870 X2 1GB in general. (explain)

 Texel RateThe Geforce GTX 680 is a lot (about 388%) faster with regards to anisotropic filtering than the Radeon HD 3870 X2 1GB. (explain)

-Pixel RateThe Geforce GTX 680 will be a lot (more or less 22%) more effective at FSAA than the Radeon HD 3870 X2 1GB, and should be capable of handling higher resolutions better. (explain)
+Pixel RateThe Geforce GTX 680 is quite a bit (about 22%) faster with regards to AA than the Radeon HD 3870 X2 1GB, and capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison